adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 <p style="text-align:center;"><img src="/images/quadcopter_dynamics/control-architecture.svg" alt="Cascaded quadcopter control architecture"/></p>

-Because the vehicle is underactuated, control is organised as a **cascade** that exploits a natural timescale separation — attitude responds far faster than position:
+Because the vehicle is underactuated, the controller is arranged as a cascade.
+This works because attitude settles far faster than position, so the two loops barely interfere with each other:

 1. **Outer loop (slow).** A position PID converts position error into a *commanded acceleration* $$\ddot{\mathbf{x}}_c$$.
 2. **Attitude/thrust extraction.** $$\ddot{\mathbf{x}}_c$$ is converted into a *desired tilt* $$(\phi_d, \theta_d)$$ and a *total thrust* $$\sum F_i$$.
 Yaw $$\psi_d$$ is free and commanded independently.